ten reasons to visit stoke newington church street feature image

 If you’re in a hurry, pick up a filled roll from Spence Bakery.
 I’m a big fan of their cheese, lettuce and tomato rolls, and they are so good I think about them quite often!

-9. I sat in Sapid Coffee while I was reviewing the area.
+9. I sat at Sapid Coffee while reviewing the area.
 There are some tables and chairs outside.
 It’s an excellent place for a coffee, doughnut or pastry.
-All the cafes I mentioned above serve coffee so you can get your caffeine fix.
+All the cafes I mentioned above serve coffee, so you can get your caffeine fix.

-10. In the evenings you are spoilt for restaurants.
-Try Fuji for sushi and bento boxes, Aun for Japanese tapas, Escocesa for Spanish tapas using Scottish fish, Rubedo for European bistro food, Rasa for South Indian Kerala curries or Zia Lucia (picture above) or Vicoli di Napoli for pizza.
+10. In the evenings, you are spoilt for restaurants.
+Try Aun for Japanese tapas, Escocesa for Spanish tapas featuring Scottish fish, Rasa for South Indian Kerala curries, or Zia Lucia (pictured above) or Vicoli di Napoli for pizza.
 These are just a few, and there are plenty more to tempt your taste buds.

 Ten Reasons To Visit Stoke Newington Church Street Information

-Stoke Newington is a residential area in the London Borough of Hackney, London N16.
+Stoke Newington is a residential area in the London Borough of Hackney, located in London, N16.
 Stoke Newington (Overground) and Rectory Road (Overground) are the closest stations.
 Clissold Park is at one end of Church Street, and Stoke Newington High Street is at the other.
 For more information, please read the Stoke Newington Church Street Wikipedia Page.

 Ten Things To Do In Stoke Newington